-Scientists measure the times, heights, and extents of both the inflow and outflow of the tidal waters that support a number of different aspects of our daily lives.
+Scientists measure the times, heights, and extents of both the rise and fall of the tidal waters that support a number of different aspects of our daily lives.
 Navigating ships safely through shallow water ports, intracoastal waterways, and estuaries requires knowledge of the time and height of the tides as well as the speed and direction of the tidal currents.
-Mariners need accurate data because the depths and widths of the channels and increased marine traffic leaves very little room for error.
+Mariners need accurate data because the depths and widths of the channels along with increased marine traffic leaves very little room for error.

 Engineers need data to monitor fluctuating tide levels for harbor engineering projects such as the construction of bridges and docks.
 Projects involving the construction, demolition, or movement of large structures must be scheduled far in advance if an area experiences wide fluctuations in water levels during its tidal cycle.
 Habitat restoration projects also require accurate knowledge of tide and current conditions.